Author has written 15 stories for Slayers, Immortal Rain, Naruto, Harry Potter, Ouran High School Host Club, and Labyrinth.

 -The mark of a good fanfiction writer is when someone has read your work, but can't remember that it wasn't actually from the original.

 Because JKR didn't expand well on her use of Arithmancy, I have come up with magical meanings for each number.
 I find it an highly entertaining idea, and love the concept enough to post it publicly in hopes of it catching.
+If my story utilizes Arithmancy, it will be based on this.

 One is simple, let stand alone, letting it be whole, and is represented by Air.